Not-tea/gg-bot/README.md

 Additionally, note that the bot's name may be anywhere in a message and it will still trigger.

+However, it will not answer to any message that contains words specified in the blacklist (defined in constants).

 `Elena, say <something>`

 gg-bot will echo what a user tells it to say.
 There's a 5% chance that it will output